belsnickle/wp-client-file-share/readme.txt

 == Screenshots ==

-Please see the screencast to see the plugin in action.
+Please see the screencast to see the plugin in action:  <a href="http://sideways8.com/plugins/wp-client-file-share/">http://sideways8.com/plugins/wp-client-file-share/</a>

 == Changelog ==

+= 1.1.0 =
+* Adding limited integration with another plugin (Download Protect)

 = 1.0.2 =
 * Bugfix with admin options page